Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

      -H "fiware-servicepath: /demo"
 ```

-You should obtain a JSON indicating that there is one device
+You should obtain a JSON indicating that there is one device.

 #### Interlude

 You can interact with the CarServer through the Agent in three different ways:

--   **Active attributes** For attributes mapped as **active** the Agent receives in real-time the updated values
+-   **Active attributes** For attributes mapped as **active** the Agent receives in real-time the updated values.

 -   **Lazy attributes** For this kind of attribute the OPC UA Server is not willing to send the value to the Agent,
     therefore this can be obtained only upon request.
 The agent registers itself as lazy attribute provider being
-    responsible for retrieving it
+    responsible for retrieving it.

 -   **Commands**

-    Through the requests described below it is possible to execute methods on the OPC UA server
+    Through the requests described below it is possible to execute methods on the OPC UA server.

 #### Step 6 - Monitor Agent behaviour